 (2) The department shall negotiate the terms of a proposed public access land agreement with the landowner.
 Negotiable terms include:

-(a) the amount of compensation and the duration of the agreement;
+(a) the amount of compensation, not to exceed $15,000 annually, and the duration of the agreement;

 (b) improvements to the land provided by the department that may facilitate public access;